Upper lip scar

 Treatment:

 The patient was given 10mg of Valium PO, followed by 500mg of Keflex, 30 minutes before incision.
 An infraorbital block was performed bilaterally with the buccal approach using a total of 3 cc of Lidocaine 1% with epinephrine.
 The philtrum was infiltrated with Lidocaine 1% with epinephrine; the total required was five cc.
 The area was then prepared with Betadine x3 and draped in a standard, sterile fashion.
 The scar bridge was then transected with a #15 blade, and the deformity was evaluated after release.
-Then, the scar was excised in a rhomboid shape to slightly elongate the philtrum, with the tissue removed all the way down to the orbicularis oris.
-Undermining of orbicularis oris was performed medially and laterally 5-10 mm.
-Two deep 3-0 Vicryl stitch sutures were placed to approximate and plicate the muscle to offload the skin and create a pleasant left philtral dimple.
+Then, the scar was excised in a rhomboid shape to elongate the philtrum, with the tissue removed all the way down to the orbicularis oris muscle.
+Undermining of the orbicularis oris was performed medially and laterally 5-10 mm.
+Two deep 3-0 Vicryl stitch sutures were placed to approximate and plicate the muscle to offload the skin and create a pleasant pi philtral dimple.
 Bleeding was controlled by electrocautery, pressure, and sutures.
 Then, deep dermal 5-0 Monocryl sutures were placed, and “dog ears” were excised towards the lip, including vermillion and superiorly towards the columella.
 And 4-0 chromic gut interrupted sutures were placed superficially on the mucosa, and Prolene 6-0 interrupted skin sutures were placed, starting with re-establishing the vermilion cutaneous border, once completed, Dermabond was applied as a final layer to complete the 4-layered closure.
 Steristrips were also applied to take the tension off even more.
 The procedure was tolerated well with no immediate complications, although moderate bleeding was noted.
 Patient was prescribed 3 days of Keflex and recommended a soft diet to avoid excessive chewing or excessively moving her lips.

 philtrum bridge scar excision reconstruction

-Immediately post-operative and scar tissue excised
+Immediately post-operative pictures after the scar tissue had been excised and the lip reconstructed.

 Follow Up: